min2ha/ukwa-site/content/target/39979/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Tim Thomas on Facebook (Plaid Cymru candidate for Ogmore and South Wales West)

 Tim Thomas is the Plaid Cymru candidate for Ogmore and South Wales West at the 2016 National Assembly Election.